 - Tap the card on Metrobus farebox (may require more than one tap daily).

 - Allow 3-5 business days for the pass to load to the card.
 Until the pass has loaded, the card may incur a negative balance and students should add stored value on their DC One Card to ride Metrobus, Metrorail, or DC Circulator.
 If a student has a negative card balance, that balance must be paid off for the free pass to work.

 Important changes to the program for the 2016-2017 school year

-1. New Metrobus hours.
-We are removing the time-of-day and day-of-week restrictions on bus travel.
+1. Metrobus hours.
+We have removed the time-of-day and day-of-week restrictions on bus travel.
 Students will be able to take a free bus trip all day, every day to get to school and school-related activities within the District.

-3. New website.
-We are upgrading the dconecard.dc.gov website on August 15 to allow students to check the status of their Kids Ride Free pass as well as their stored value balance.
+3. Website.
+We upgraded the dconecard.dc.gov website to allow students to check the status of their Kids Ride Free pass as well as their stored value balance.

 Tips for picking-up the Kids Ride Free pass

 Two weeks before school starts:

 - Enroll in school.
 Students should make sure that they are enrolled in a DC public school or a public charter school.